 The projects vary in scope from targeted intersection and sidewalk improvements at specific locations to mega-projects involving the expansion of freeway facilities and extension of heavy rail transit lines.
-Transportation improvements included in the Plan comprise a variety of multimodal elements including roadway, transit, TDM, non-motorized, ITS, and ICM improvements.
-The diagram above recognizes that some projects fall into more than one category.
+Transportation projects included in the Plan comprise a variety of multimodal elements including roadway, transit, TDM, non-motorized, ITS, and ICM improvements.
+The diagram above recognizes that some projects encompass more than one multimodal element.